molarmanful/TerseUI/README.md

 # TerseUI
 A calm, minimalist theme based on Bootswatch's Lumen.
-Has a tad bit more red.